squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 ## The Ladybird implementation

+TODO: Talk about how Ladybird handled things before (startsWith, mishandling insertion points)

+The data structure used for the Ladybird implementation is the DAFSA as described so far, but the value array is not bitpacked, because:

+- I'm not very familiar with how to approach that in C++
+- Using an `enum` for the second code point would either mean using an extra bit (since enums are signed integers in C++) or using some workaround to keep it using the minimal number of bits
+- It only saves 3,067 bytes and doesn't affect performance, so complicating the implementation for that didn't seem worth it

+TODO: Describe `NamedCharacterReferenceMatcher`

+Ladybird follows ['spec-driven development'](https://youtu.be/9YM7pDMLvr4?t=1608), meaning that its code is implemented to match the text of the relevant specification as closely as possible, and the tokenizer is no exception.
+Here's what the named character reference specification looks like:

 > **13.2.5.73 Named character reference state**
 >
 > Consume the maximum number of characters possible, where the consumed characters are one of the identifiers in the first column of the named character references table.
 Append each character to the temporary buffer when it's consumed.